 - dedication to seafarer training and removing barriers for those entering the industry

 - devotion to welfare work and fundraising support to maritime charities and young seafarers

 Whilst the Department of Transport is ultimately responsible for recommending awards to the Ministers it has agreed to consult closely with the

 Nomination Form and Guidance Notes

 Great Minster House

 33 Horseferry Road

 Please note all nominations will be acknowledged and further information may be requested.
-The Merchant Navy Medal Committee will not enter into any correspondence about the eventual outcomes.
+Neither the Department for Transport nor the Merchant Navy Honours Consultative Committee will enter into any correspondence about the eventual outcomes